 We will always check that health professionals have appropriate qualifications and experience, if they are not employed by the local authority.

-All Team members are trained in paediatric first aid.
-We also have a core of Team members who have undertaken 'First Aid at Work' training, or equivalent.
+All staff are trained in paediatric first aid.
+We also have a core of staff who have undertaken 'First Aid at Work' training, or equivalent.
 A designated first-aider will be identified on each shift.

 Team rotas